open-telemetry/oteps/text/0119-standard-system-metrics.md

-# Standard names for system/runtime metrics
+# Standard names for system/runtime metric instruments

-This OTEP proposes a set of standard names, labels, and semantic conventions for common system/runtime metrics collected by OpenTelemetry.
-The metric names proposed here are common across the supported operating systems and runtime environments.
+This OTEP proposes a set of standard names, labels, and semantic conventions for common system/runtime metric instruments in OpenTelemetry.
+The instrument names proposed here are common across the supported operating systems and runtime environments.
 Also included are general semantic conventions for system/runtime metrics including those not specific to a particular OS or runtime.

 This OTEP is largely based on the existing implementation in the OpenTelemetry Collector's [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/1ad767e62f3dff6f62f32c7360b6fefe0fbf32ff/receiver/hostmetricsreceiver).
 The proposed names aim to make system/runtime metrics unambiguous and easily discoverable.
 See [OTEP #108](https://github.com/open-telemetry/oteps/pull/108/files) for additional motivation.

 ## Trade-offs and mitigations

-When choosing a metric name, there is a trade off between discoverability and ambiguity.
+When naming a metric instrument, there is a trade off between discoverability and ambiguity.
 For example, a metric called `system.cpu.load_average` is very discoverable, but the meaning of this metric is ambiguous.
 [Load average](https://en.wikipedia.org/wiki/Load_(computing)) is well defined on UNIX, but is not a standard metric on Windows.
-While discoverability is important, metric names must be unambiguous.
+While discoverability is important, names must be unambiguous.

 ## Prior art